neonephos/community/technical_steering_committee/technical_steering_committee_introduction.md

 ## TSC Roles

 The TSC members may subdivide themselves again into different roles to better organize the proceedings.
 It is up to the TSC to decide on the existence and responsibilities of new roles.
-However, a Chairperson is, next to normal members, the minimum additional TSC role mentioned in the standard charter for NeoNephos projects:
+However, a Chairperson is, next to normal members, the minimum additional TSC role mentioned in the standard charter for NeoNephos' projects:

 ### Chairperson